 The stock market may have taken more than a beating when it crashed about the same time Ultima V: Warriors of Destiny was released and distributed by Brøderbund in 1988, but ORIGIN Systems was having an excellent year.
-On all the computer systems for which both games were already released, it had topped the sales figures of Ultima IV and is now projected to surpass it in overall sales when the rest of the conversions are done.
+On all the computer systems for which both games were already released, it had topped the sales figures of Ultima IV.
 Critics called Ultima V one of the year's top games, and QuestBusters named it Best Fantasy Role-Playing Game of the Year.
 Garriott had covered a lot of ground on his way to the conclusion of his decade in the dungeons and was finally beginning to see the light at the end of the maze.